frankshearar/Home/Centrally-managing-NuGet-packages.md

 [PackageReference requirements summary](https://github.com/NuGet/Home/wiki/PackageReference-enhancements) | Epic issue [#6763](https://github.com/NuGet/Home/issues/6763)

 ## Who is the customer?
-Enterprise customers with huge code-base spanning 100s of projects.
+Customers with huge code-base spanning 100s of projects.

 ## Evidence
 * Developers need this and have worked their way around in multiple ways.
 Some define the package version as a variable and then define all the version variables in a central file to control this behavior.
 E.g.